 In the wintertime, goats need access to hay.
 Also, do your best to keep goats dry.
 One way to do this is to have a draft-free but ventilated goat shelter for them.
 In addition, some goat breeds are more tolerant of the cold and more cold hardy than others.
 Consider breeds well-suited to your climate before adding more goats to your herd.

 Use these tips on how to keep goats warm in winter and ensure they keep productivity levels up even during these freezing temperatures.

 How to Keep Goats Warm in Winter

-To avoid the negative effects of extremely cold weather, here are some tips on how to keep your goats warm in winter.
+To avoid the negative effects of extremely cold weather, here are seven tips on how to keep your goats warm in winter.

-Cold weather is often most dangerous when a wind-chill factor is also considered.
+Cold weather is most dangerous with wind or water.
 If your goats get caught out in the cold without a goat shelter, they’ll not only get chilly, but they may also get wet.
 Providing them with a well-constructed and insulated shelter during the winter is one easy way to protect them from the elements.
 Consider these DIY goat barn ideas.

 Without a good shelter, even your goat’s coat wouldn’t be enough to protect it against hypothermia.
 This is when the goat’s body temperature falls below its normal level.
 When this happens, the animal’s vital organs begin shutting down, and if left unchecked, the goat might die.

 Another danger of not providing your goats with the right kind of protective shelter is that their fur can trap the cold water next to their skin.
 If your goats are left standing out in the cold and wet weather for long enough, the water might slip through the outer layer and soak through the hair.
 That effectively turns the goat’s protective coat into a deadly trap.